 I looked at the young man in the eyes and said to him: “It is someone like you, who will start a company, become the leader of one, and remember this presentation, that will make the change.
 Then one of your people will do the same, and the trickled down effect of that will change a society, a country, and the world.”

 Some of us are on a mission to start this change, to spark it, to inspire it, with a Radical Movement to help organizations embrace freedom and equivalence.

 My personal mission and responsibility, as the author of the upcoming book “Emotionally Aware Leadership” is to stop the spread of a worldwide epidemic that fosters co-dependency, and keeps us in a mind-set prison of not being able to break free of controls.
 The most pervasive disease that plagues all of humanity “low self-worth”.

 True leaders operate from a high level of self-worth that is inner directed, not based on external outcomes, or input.
 Those leaders encourage others to believe in themselves and to grow.

 Want to change the world?

-Video clip from Tomsk State University Presentation
+Video clip from my Tomsk State University presentation about freedom-centered cultures